Bamboozlerrl/Rule-Edits/README.md

     - (a) Direct reach out to all rookie signups each season to ensure they understand the league structure, rules and playing expectations.
     - (b) Helping maintain the Competitive Rookies discord server and inviting rookies to the server.
     - (c) Working with the LM and CRC on smurf checks and ways to improve rookie retention rates.

+#### Section F - Talent Evaluation Committee
+  - (1) TEC Structure Overview:
+    - (a) The TEC will consist of an unlimited amount of members.
+    - (b) TEC members will persist through seasons until they decide to step down or are removed by majority CRC vote.
+  - (2) Elections:
+    - (a) A TEC position is not an elected position, it is chosen by the CRC by majority vote.
+    - (b) Applications will be published at the beginning of each off season by the CRC.
+    - (c) Positions may be added or removed at any time during the preseason, regular season or postseason, as needed.
+  - (3) Eligibility
+    - (a) All community members (CRC, LM, GM, Player, etc) are eligible to apply for a TEC position.
+    - (b) Persons banned from TagPro and/or NALTP are not eligible to apply for a TEC position.
+  - (4) Vacancies:
+    - (a) Vacancies do not require replacement.
+Therefore, any member stepping down or being removed will not need to be immediately replaced.
+  - (5) Duties:
+    - (a) TEC members will provide an assessment for:
+      - (i) Dual Eligible Player (DEP) applications
+      - (ii) TagCoin Adjusted Captain (TCAC) evaluations
+      - (iii) Trades
+      - (iv) Out Of League Substitutions (OOL)
+      - (v) Rookie free agency eligibility
+      - (vi) Draft tier skipping due to game-day availability issues
+      - (vii) Any other player talent related decision as directed by the CRC
+    - (b) Assessments will be made privately by each member, without discussion with other members.
+    - (c) Assessments will be submitted via a CRC supplied Google Form.
+    - (d) Discretion is expected of each member.
+      - (i) Members shall not discuss any assessment with any other person with the exception of current CRC members.
+      - (ii) Members caught or suspected of leaking potential decisions will be removed.
+      - (iii) Members will not announce themselves as members of the TEC, unless explicitly told to do so by the CRC.
 ___
 ### Article III - Drafting